-- Dry bulk: grain, potash or wood chips; - Liquid bulk: crude oil, petroleum products and liquefied natural gas;

-CONTENTS

-BACKGROUND

-STATEWIDE PORTS STRATEGIC PLAN

-INFRASTRUCTURE IMPROVEMENTS

-DEEPENING THE COLUMBIA RIVER CHANNEL

-STAFF CONTACT

-• Break bulk: carried in bags, crates, boxes or on pallets;

-• Containers: large metal boxes that can be customized for a variety of goods and are mechanically moved between modes of transportation; or

-• Roll-on/roll-off: cars and other wheeled equipment.
+- Dry bulk: examples include grain, potash, or wood chips: - Liquid bulk: items such as crude oil, petroleum products and liquefied natural gas; - Break bulk: carried in bags, crates, boxes, or on pallets; - Containers: large metal boxes that can be customized for a variety of goods and can be mechanically moved between modes of transportation; or - Roll-on/roll-off: cars and other wheeled equipment.

 Port districts also play an active role in economic development.
-According to the

-Statewide Ports Strategic Plan adopted in October 2010, "one out of six Oregon jobs is directly or indirectly tied to cargo, recreation, industrial, commercial or other activities at Oregon's ports, including privately owned and operated docks which import and export goods."
+According to the Statewide Ports Strategic Plan adopted in October 2010, "one out of six Oregon jobs is directly or indirectly tied to cargo, recreation, industrial, commercial or other activities at Oregon's ports, including privately owned and operated docks which import and export goods."
 Ports create and maintain industrial and commercial infrastructure in surrounding areas.
 They own and develop industrial and commercial parks for lease to private companies and help to maintain transportation infrastructure.
 Their role in attracting jobs and private investment is especially beneficial to rural areas where industrial infrastructure might not otherwise be developed.
 Several Oregon ports also operate air terminals and railroads in addition to marine facilities.